Retire in Romania

 What is it like to retire in Romania?

 "Retirees in Romania and its surroundings can enjoy a variety of activities and attractions.
 There is an active expat community in Romania, with many retirees taking part in cultural activities such as visiting museums, attending concerts, and exploring the country's rich history.
 There are also plenty of recreational activities to enjoy, such as hiking, biking, and swimming.
 For those looking for a more active nightlife, there are plenty of bars, clubs, and restaurants to explore.
-Romania also offers a variety of cultural attractions, such as traditional festivals, art galleries, and historic sites," commented one retiree living in Romania.
+Romania also offers a variety of cultural attractions, such as traditional festivals, art galleries, and historic sites," explained a retiree in Romania.

 Get Quote